 How does the SBA microloan program work?

-While any eligible small business can apply for an SBA microloan, the program is designed to help historically underserved populations, including women, minorities, veterans and low-income business owners who may have difficulty obtaining funding from banks.
+While any eligible small business can apply for an SBA microloan, the program is designed to help historically underserved populations, including women, minorities, veterans and low-income entrepreneurs who may have difficulty obtaining small business loans from banks.

-While the Small Business Administration establishes guidelines for the microloan program, it doesn't provide loans directly to small businesses.
-Instead, the SBA provides funds to nonprofit, community-based lenders that lend the money to small business owners.
+While the SBA establishes guidelines for the microloan program, it doesn’t provide loans directly to small businesses.
+The SBA lends financing to authorized intermediary lenders, which are nonprofit community-based organizations with lending experience.
+These intermediaries manage the microloan program for eligible borrowers.

 SBA microloans are available in amounts of up to $50,000.
-The average loan amount is around $13,000, and interest rates generally range from 8% to 13%.
-But lenders and borrowers work together to negotiate interest rates on a case-by-case basis.
+The average microloan amount is around $13,000, and interest rates generally range from 8% to 13%.
+However, lenders and borrowers work together to negotiate interest rates on a case-by-case basis.

 The maximum loan term for an SBA microloan is six years, but terms vary based on how much you borrow, what you plan to use the money for and the lender's requirements.